 • Travel safety precautions tailored to your specific conditions

 TRAVEL TIP!
-Make sure to schedule travel plans well after starting any new medications, just in case.
+Make sure to schedule travel plans well after starting any new medications when traveling with handicaps and disabilities.
 You certainly don’t want to book a trip and have it ruined by any unexpected side effects.

 Disclaimer: Some of the links on this page are affiliate links, which means if you click on one of the product or service links and make a purchase, I’ll receive a small commission.
 I only recommend products and services that I personally believe in.
 For more information, click here.